k-petrikas/WindCheck/README.md

 * Run the main class.

 ### Notes
 That should hopefully work.
-I ran into a few snags trying to run it myself including my Maven PATH variable not working (opted to hard code it rather than using the %M2_HOME% variable) and receiving an error regarding the program not finding the main class.
+I ran into a few snags trying to run it myself including my Maven PATH variable not working (opted to hard code the PATH variable rather than using the %M2_HOME% variable) and receiving an error regarding the program not finding the main class.
 These directions were included above.
 The solution was originally found [here](http://stackoverflow.com/questions/11235827/eclipse-error-could-not-find-or-load-main-class).